How exactly will buses work if part of Monroe Street loses a lane? We asked STA

 .

-"We're watching every move that the city is making, making sure we are going to be in lockstep," Rapez-Betty says.
+"We're watching every move that the city is making, making sure we are going to be in lockstep," Rapez